MeeturiAjay/TalentSynC-AI/README.md

 ```
 streamlit run app.py
 ```
+---

-💡 How It Works
+### 💡 How It Works
-Enter Job Description in the sidebar.
+1. Enter Job Description in the sidebar.

-Upload Candidate CV (PDF format) using the sidebar.
+2. Upload Candidate CV (PDF format) using the sidebar.

-Click on "🚀 Run Multi-Agent Screening" to:
+3. Click on "🚀 Run Multi-Agent Screening" to:

-Summarize the job description.
+- Summarize the job description.

-Extract and analyze key information from the CV.
+- Extract and analyze key information from the CV.

-Match CV data against the job profile.
+- Match CV data against the job profile.

-Notify the candidate about their result via email.
+- Notify the candidate about their result via email.

-View Results: Check screening status and email delivery details on-screen.
+4. View Results: Check screening status and email delivery details on-screen.

+---

-🤝 Contributing
+### 🤝 Contributing
 Contributions are welcome!
 Feel free to:

-Report bugs
+- Report bugs

-Open issues
+- Open issues

-Suggest new features
+- Suggest new features

-Submit pull requests
+- Submit pull requests

-📄 License
-This project is licensed under the MIT License.
+---

-📬 Contact
+### 📬 Contact
-For questions or suggestions, feel free to reach out via [your email address].
+For questions or suggestions, feel free to reach out via meeturiajaykumar.23@gmail.com

+---

 ⭐ Don't forget to star this repo if you found it useful!